kevinsguides/JoomStarter/README.md

 ![Mockup of file](joomstarter-mockup.webp)

-A starter/boilerplate template for Joomla 4 designed to be easily built upon.
+A starter/boilerplate template for Joomla 4 and 5 designed to be easily built upon.

 This is a stripped down version of the default Cassiopeia template with extensive comments explaining what nearly every line of code is doing.